-Going one step further, biography visualizations (depicting a person's direct spatio-temporal trajectory like in figure 3) and lifework visualizations (depicting objects like in figure 4 and 5) could be beautifully combined to shed light on each other.
-Future work on the PolyCube framework will aim for the simultaneous and consistent visualization of both types of complex dynamics.
+Going one step further, biography visualizations (depicting a person's direct spatio-temporal trajectory like in figure 3) and lifework visualizations (depicting objects like in figure 4 and 5) could be beautifully combined, to shed light on each other.
+Future work on the PolyCube framework will aim for the simultaneous and consistent visualization of both types of complex dynamics - which will also help to avoid the visual inconsistencies between representations building on different software packages (cp. figure 3).
 In our analysis of the Cushman collection, we found it very useful for our interpretation of his lifework to relate the photographs to events in Cushman's life.
-But at other points, we figured that the lifework collection can provide us with information going beyond the biographical knowledge-e.g., giving more detailed information on his travel activities or changes in Cushman's photographic interests, which could hint at another (yet unknown) critical event in his life.
+But at other points, we figured that the lifework collection can provide us with information going beyond the biographical knowledge - for example, giving more detailed information on his travel activities or changes in Cushman's photographic interests, which could hint at another (yet unknown) critical event in his life.

 We consider such contextually rich and transactional approaches to interpretation to be of relevance in multiple history-oriented knowledge domains.
-Even ongoing debates with proponents of a "new criticism"-style focus on objects or "texts themselves" seem to benefit from the emergence of these novel methodological options, as they help both micro- and macroanalytical sides to redefine and recalibrate their positions-including the development of research programs which systematically aim to intertwine and mediate the best of both interpretive worlds (Hickman and McIntyre, 2012; Drucker, 2017; Jänicke et al., 2015).
+Even ongoing debates with proponents of a "New criticism"-style focus on objects or "texts themselves" seem to benefit from the emergence of these novel methodological options, as they help both micro- and macroanalytical sides to redefine and recalibrate their positions - including the development of research programs which systematically aim to intertwine and mediate the best of both interpretive worlds (Hickman and McIntyre, 2012; Drucker, 2017; Jänicke et al., 2015).

 Our presented visualization approach could also be extended for prosopographical research purposes to combine, contrast, and compare the lifeworks of multiple persons of interests.
 A planned extension of the PolyCube framework with a relational space-time cube (to represent timeoriented graphs) could further visualize objects as links between multiple persons (like documented by their correspondence, or also by shared portraits) in combination with their geo-temporal and categorial-temporal patterns.
 Such a multi-perspective, tri-partite visualization framework could further be enriched with the aligned representation of textual biographical accounts.
-Geo-time cube, set-time cub,e and net-time cube then can mutually re-contextualize a source text and thereby instantiate a multimodal, narrative framework of biographical knowledge exploration and communication.
+Geo-time cube, set-time cube and net-time cube then can mutually re-contextualize a source text, and thereby instantiate a multimodal, narrative framework of biographical knowledge exploration and communication.